Tornado records: Highest winds observed in a tornado

 During the F5 1999 Bridge Creek–Moore tornado on May 3, 1999, in the southern Oklahoma City metro area, a Doppler on Wheels situated near the tornado measured winds of 301 ± 20 mph momentarily in a small area inside the funnel approximately 100 m above ground level.
-These are also the highest wind speeds observed on Earth.
+The measured winds in this tornado have been updated to 321 mph.

 On May 31, 2013, a tornado hit rural areas near El Reno, Oklahoma.
 The tornado was originally rated as an EF3 based on damage; however, after mobile radar data analysis was conducted, it was concluded to have been an EF5 due to a measured wind speed of greater than 296 mph, second only to the Bridge Creek–Moore tornado.
 Revised RaXPol analysis found winds of 302 ± 34 mph well above ground level and ≥291 mph below 10 m with some subvortices moving at 175 mph.
 These winds may possibly be as high or higher than the winds recorded on May 3, 1999.
-Despite the recorded windspeed, the El Reno tornado was later downgraded back to EF3 due to the fact that no EF5 damage was found, likely due to the lack of sufficient damage indicators in the largely rural area west of Oklahoma City.
+Despite the recorded windspeed, the El Reno tornado was later downgraded back to EF3 due to the fact that no EF5 damage was found, likely due to the lack of sufficient damage indicators in the largely-rural area west of Oklahoma City.

+During the Greenfield, Iowa EF4 on May 21, 2024, Doppler on Wheels recorded wind speeds of 263–271 mph in a very small swath inside the funnel approximately 100-106 ft above radar level as the tornado went through town.
+After doing some mathematical and physics-based calculations, the researchers determined those measured winds were equivalent to 309–318 mph.
+The calculated minimum wind threshold as stated beats both the 1999 Bridge Creek–Moore tornado and the 2013 El Reno, Oklahoma tornado for minimum possible maximum windspeed; however, the highest confirmed peak windspeeds are lower than the 1999 tornado.

-Winds were measured at 262–280 mph using portable Doppler radar in the Red Rock, Oklahoma tornado during the April 26, 1991 tornado outbreak in north-central Oklahoma.
-Though these winds are possibly indicative of F5 intensity, this particular tornado's path never encountered any significant structures and caused minimal damage.
-Thus it was rated F4.
+Winds were measured at 262–280 mph using portable Doppler weather radar in the Red Rock, Oklahoma, tornado during the April 26, 1991, tornado outbreak in north-central Oklahoma.
+Though these winds are possibly indicative of F5 intensity, this particular tornado's path never encountered any significant structures and caused minimal damage, so it was rated F4.

-While never observed, the 1764 Woldegk and 1990 Goessel tornadoes is believed to have had winds >, which would make them one of the strongest tornadoes in history.
+While never observed, these tornadoes are believed to have had winds of 300 mph or above, which would make them among the strongest tornadoes in history.
+There is a questionable analysis of the 1917 Mattoon/Charleston tornado published in the Geographical Review in 1917 that stated the tornado had strong "inflowing wind, which probably exceeded 400 mph".
+A 1968 Weather Bureau review of the 1968 Hansell-Charles City tornado found intense ground scouring, and initial estimates for wind speeds reached 528 mph; these figures were revised down to 200–300 mph.